felgueres/cs/README.md

 - forward edges. edge (u,v) connecting vertex u to descendant v in tree. nontree edge
 - cross edges. all other edges connecting vertices as long as one is not descendant on another

 TopoSort.
 Order DAG such that for every vertex U to V, U comes before V in the ordering.
-Good for longest or shortest path finding in linear time
-- Find shortest paths in linear time
+- Good for longest or shortest path finding in linear time

 Strongly Connected Components.
 Maximal set of vertices such that there is a path from U to V and a path from V to U (one way are not strongly connected)
 - By decomposing into SCC you can analyze dependencies in networks like software modules, social graphs and websites